raskask/aivero-challenge/README.md

 #### Requirements

 * A docker-compose installation.
 Please see the [docker-compose installation instructions](https://docs.docker.com/compose/install/) for more information.
-* A programming language with a RabbitMQ client (and preferably a JSON library as well).
+* A programming language of your choice with a RabbitMQ client (and preferably a JSON library as well).
 Please refer to the [RabbitMQ Client Libraries and Developer Tools](https://www.rabbitmq.com/devtools.html).

 #### Steps:

-1. Implement a small program with a RabbitMQ pubsub client.
-[Topics and message format](#topics-and-message-format) describes the topics in use, and the message structure you're expected to use.
+1. Implement a small program with a RabbitMQ pubsub client that computes the maximum value over a running window of 100 consecutive samples.
+[Topics and message format](#topics-and-message-format) describes the topics (data channels) in use, and the message structure you're expected to use.
 2. When you're ready to test your solution, spin up the `docker-compose`.
 Please see more instructions in [Testing your solution](#testing-your-solution).
 3. Open the CSV file placed under *results/results.csv* and check that all fields in the rightmost column are `true`.
-4. Send your solution to the maintainer
+4. Send your solution and the csv to the maintainers.

 ## Topics and message format